As Good as It Gets

 Is it any good?

-Helen Hunt (Mad About You) and Jack Nicholson (One Flew Over the Cuckoo's Nest) garnered well-deserved Academy Awards and a nomination for Kinnear (Talk Soup)for their true-to-life performances.
+Helen Hunt and Jack Nicholson garnered Academy Awards, and Kinnear a nomination, for their true-to-life performances -- and all three were well-deserved.
 Often pitched as a romantic comedy, As Good as it Gets eschews the saccharine aftertaste of many such films.
 Instead, it provides sometimes-painful moments of self-discovery and the possibility for a pleasant (though less than "normal") tomorrow for its trio characters.

 Parents might want to consider their child's level of maturity before allowing them to watch this movie.